Mohawk Hudson Humane Society offers new helpline for pet owners

-Menands, NY (NEWS10) — Do you have a pet that is acting destructively?
+MENANDS, N.Y.
+(NEWS10) — Do you have a pet that is acting destructively?
 Is it afraid of strangers, or does it have trouble getting along with other pets?
-If left unaddressed, Behavior problems in pets can get worse if left unaddressed, which is one of the top reasons why animals are relinquished to shelters.
+If left unaddressed, behavior problems in pets can get worse, which is one of the top reasons why animals are relinquished to shelters.

 To keep pets out of the shelter, Mohawk Hudson Humane Society in Menands has announced their new Behavior and Enrichment Helpline.